-- 1. All bidders are required to submit a bid bond (when deemed by the OMB Director or designee to be in the best interest of the County) in the form of a cashier's, certified check or paper Bid Bond in the amount of 5% of their total bid. - 2.
-The bid bond shall be attached to the electronic bid submittal.
-The original shall be mailed and received by the Purchasing Division within 48 hours of bid opening. - 3.
-Unsuccessful bidders shall be entitled to full return of their bid bond. - 4.
-Upon determination by the Board, the successful bidder shall forfeit its bid bond or a portion thereof, upon failure to enter into a contract or failure to act on the purchase order issued after the bid award date. - 5.
-The release of any bid bond shall be determined by the OMB Director.
+A. All bidders are required to submit a bid bond (when deemed by the OMB Director to be in the best interest of the County) in the form of a cashier's, certified check or paper Bid Bond in the amount of 5% of their total bid.

+B. The bid bond shall be attached to the bid submittal.

+C. Unsuccessful bidders shall be entitled to full return of their bid bond.

+D. Upon determination by the Board, the successful bidder shall forfeit its bid bond or a portion thereof, upon failure to enter into a contract or failure to act on the purchase order issued after the bid award date.

+E. The release of any bid bond shall be determined by the OMB Director.

-SECTION 39 - SUPPLY, PAYMENT AND PERFORMANCE BONDS
+SECTION 39 - PAYMENT AND PERFORMANCE BONDS

-- 1. When a construction project is less than Two Hundred Thousand dollars (\$200,000), the County may require a payment and performance bond. - 2.
-When a construction project is Two Hundred Thousand dollars (\$200,000) or more (\$100,000 or more for FTA/federally funded procurements), a payment and performance bond shall be required.
+A. When a construction project is less than Two Hundred Thousand dollars (\$200,000), the County may require a payment and performance bond.

+B. When a construction project is Two Hundred Thousand dollars (\$200,000) or more (\$100,000 or more for FTA/federally funded procurements), a payment and performance bond shall be required.
 The conditions of the payment and performance bonds shall be set forth in the County's standard contract.
 Approval of such bonds is subject to compliance with the written standards for sureties developed and approved by the OMB Director.

-- 3. All bonds shall be written by a surety with no less than an "A" rating by a national rating agency.
-All sureties must be on the U.S. Department of Treasury's Listing of Approved Sureties (Department Circular 570) and bonds must be within the Treasury's underwriting limitation. - 4.
-A copy of all bonds must be delivered to the Purchasing Department prior to the County executing the contract.
-Once the contract has been executed by all parties, the vendor must record the bonds in the official records with the Okaloosa County Clerk of Circuit Court.
-A certified copy of the recorded bond(s) must be provided to the Purchasing Division no later than fourteen (14) days after the contract is fully executed.
+C. All bonds shall be written by a surety with no less than an "A" rating by a national rating agency.
+All sureties must be on the U.S. Department of Treasury's Listing of Approved Sureties (Department Circular 570) and bonds must be within the Treasury's underwriting limitation.

+D. All bonds must be delivered to the Purchasing Division or Designee and then is submitted to the Okaloosa County Clerk of Circuit Court and recorded in official records.